jdmar3-comp426/a99-purplecss/README.md

 ﻿# Perfect Type
 Our webapp is a dynamic typing game that allows for real-time user input.
 User's make an account and are able to login into the game.
 The beauty of perfect type is its zero-tolerence for user error.
 After a user makes one mistake, they are given a new question rather than being allowed to continue.
 This molds the player into a more disciplined typer.

+## Demo
+You can access the demo at this YouTube link: https://youtu.be/EZ0-mbO3aXw Enjoy!

 ## Installation/Run Instructions